ninioArtillero/ninioartillero.github.io/_posts/2025-04-15-lh-kickstart.md

 git clone --recurse-submodules https://github.com/ucsd-progsys/liquidhaskell.git
 ```

+The upstream source is developed against the `ghc` version corresponding to its
+latest realease, so make sure to install it (at the time of writing its `9.12.2`).
 The build instructions can be found at the source repository
 [README](https://github.com/ucsd-progsys/liquidhaskell/blob/192b8766a521c6bef8be2b61c6fda3a1b53783fb/README.md),
 suggest using the following command: